brainthee/CHAOTICA/README.md

 - Skill tracking
 - Service tracking with skills definable (e.g. service X must have skill Y)

+## Roadmap

+In time, this will outline what should be expected for version 1 and what will be added later on.

+## Support

+This project is maintained by @brainthee.
+Please understand that I can not provide individual support via email.
+I also believe that help is much more valuable if it’s shared publicly, so that more people can benefit from it.
+So please raise any problems on the project issue tracker.

 ## Installation

 There are no released versions yet.
 Eventually you will be able to pull the latest image from DockerHub.